vivivellum/Test-API/README.md

-# Laptop Parts
+# Test API

-I have no idea what this API will be, just messing around.
+I have no set plans for this, I am just messing around.
+Feel free to take a look and see what's going on.